RL4H/RL4T1D/Readme.md

 * Create an environment file <code>.env</code> at the root of the project folder with <code>MAIN_PATH=path-to-this-project</code> (<code>echo "MAIN_PATH=$(pwd)">.env</code>).<br>

 <h4>Prerequsites</h4>

-* Install [Simglucosev0.2.2](https://github.com/jxx123/simglucose) which is an open source version of the UVA/PADOVA 2008 model approved by the FDA. <br>
+* Install [Simglucosev0.2.2](https://github.com/jxx123/simglucose) which is an open source version of the UVA/PADOVA 2008 model approved by the FDA.
 * You can also install from the source (Recommended to install using <code>pip install -e .</code>, the simglucose 0.2.2 source code is available in the environments folder).
 The simulation environment and scenarios used in this project are extended from the original environment.

 <h4>Quick Start - Running RL algorithms</h4>